developer-at-speer/stemsDAOMusicApp/README.md

    ```
 4. After expo metro is running, press `i` on keyboard to run on simulator, or scan the QR code on your device.

+### Local Development

+In order to use the Google login locally, you need to whitelist your IP address in the [Web3Auth dashboard](https://dashboard.web3auth.io/).
+You can add your IP in `Plug and play` -> `stemsDaoAssessment` -> `Whitelisted URLs`.
+If you are using a different project, you will need to updated the `clientId` in order to use web3auth login.

+You will be able to get your app IP address by trying the Google login on the app.
+The IP address will be displayed in the error message starting with `exp://` and ends with a port number.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Checklist

 - [x] User can login via wallet and google
 - [x] User can select songs from a list of ten songs in a media player with a seekbar
-- [x] User can set their proile theme song
+- [x] User can set their profile theme song
-- [x] User can change their proile theme song
+- [x] User can change their profile theme song

 <p align="right">(<a href="#readme-top">back to top</a>)</p>